List of G.I. Joe: A Real American Hero characters: Dee-Jay

 Dee-Jay is the code name of Thomas R. Rossi III.
 He was born in Providence, Rhode Island, and was the most popular DJ in Boston before he signed up for Battleforce 2000.
 His primary military specialty is radio telephone operator, and his secondary military specialty is infantry.
 Dee-Jay was first released as an action figure in 1989.
 Dee-Jay appeared in only issue #113 of the Marvel Comics G.I.
 Joe series, and was killed in that same issue.

 Deep Six

 Depth Charge

 Depth Charge is the G.I.
 Joe Team's underwater demolitions expert.
-His real name is Nick H. Langdon, and he was born in Pittsburgh, Pennsylvania. first released as an action figure in 2003.
+His real name is Petty Officer Third Class E-4 Nicolas H. Langdon, and he was born in Pittsburgh, Pennsylvania. first released as an action figure in 2003.
 He specializes in clearing mines and other devices in the water.
 Despite having some of the best scores in the history of the UDT program and loving his job, he hates water.